adamcodes2843/dictionary-web-app/README.md

 ### Continued development

+Need to continue to work on best practices and getting faster with everything.
 In my upcoming projects i will create a github repo and deploy to vercel right away so I know when something doesn't work in the production build.
 I want to start using links, dynamic routes, context, ssr, and more Next13 features.
 I need to spend more time on typescript.

 ## Author